BaSalami01/MyPractice/README.md

 # MyPractice
 Practicing html/css with personal projects.
 I will be practicing my front-end skills here.
-Often, I hope.
+I craeted this repo on 28/Feb/21.